segmentio/segment-docs/src/connections/destinations/catalog/braze/index.md

 [Braze](https://www.braze.com/), formerly Appboy, is an engagement platform that empowers growth by helping marketing teams to build customer loyalty through mobile, omni channel customer experiences.

 The {{integration.name}} Destination is open-source on GitHub.
-You can browse the code on Github: [iOS](https://github.com/Appboy/appboy-segment-ios), [Android](https://github.com/Appboy/appboy-segment-android), [Web](https://github.com/segment-integrations/analytics.js-integration-appboy), [Server](https://github.com/segmentio/integration-appboy).
+You can browse the code on Github: [iOS](https://github.com/Appboy/appboy-segment-ios), [Android](https://github.com/Appboy/appboy-segment-android) (Android and iOS maintained by Braze), [Web](https://github.com/segment-integrations/analytics.js-integration-appboy), [Server](https://github.com/segmentio/integration-appboy) (Web and Server maintained by Braze).
+If you find any issues for mobile platforms, please let Braze know, if the issues appear on web or server, let [us know](https://segment.com/help/contact).

 _**NOTE:** There are currently two major of the Braze SDK.
 Make sure you read [important notes](https://segment.com/docs/destinations/braze/#migrating-to-v2-of-the-braze-web-sdk) regarding migration from Version 1 to Version 2._